Kyungseop0206/ev-policy-casual-impact-psm/README.md

 ## Key Results
 ![ATT - CI results](./images/policy_causal_impact_psm_result.png)

-EV supportive state policies have a clear, positive, and causal impact on Ev registration growth in the U.S.
+EV supportive state policies have a clear, positive, and causal impact on EV registration growth in the U.S.
 Using **Propensity Score Matching (PSM)** to control for confounders such as GDP, charging infrastructure, political leaning, and $CO_2$.
 - States with EV supportive policies achieved **significantly higher EV registration growth** than matched states without policies.
 - The **effect became statistically significant after 2020** (ATT > 0, 95% CI excludes 0).